Netherlands election: PM Rutte's party on track to win most seats | DW | 17.03.2021

 "This shows that the Netherlands trusts the VVD and Mark Rutte to continue in this unprecedented crisis,'' VVD lawmaker Sophie Hermans said.

-The pro-EU D66 party, which has frequently challenged Rutte's European policies, is on course to secure second place, while anti-Islam leader Geert Wilders lost ground to move into third, public broadcaster NOS predicted.
+The pro-EU D66 party, which has frequently challenged Rutte's European policies, is on course to secure second place with a projected 27 seats, while anti-Islam leader Geert Wilders lost ground to move into third, public broadcaster NOS predicted.

 Normally the most reliable of gauges for an election result, the exit poll for this vote has a greater margin for error, according to Ipsos, who conducted the research for NOS.

 Ipsos said the uncertainty caused by voting in the COVID-19 pandemic meant that there could be "a difference of two seats per party.
-A difference of more than two seats cannot be completely ruled out,'' Ipsos said in a statement.
+A difference of more than two seats cannot be completely ruled out,'' the research firm said in a statement.

+Millions of voters across the Netherlands cast their ballots at museums, churches and bike-through polling stations conducted over three days to help ensure social distancing and other coronavirus measures could be maintained.

+A limited number of voting centers had been open on Monday and Tuesday for the elderly and vulnerable, with voters also allowed out after a nationwide 9:00 pm coronavirus curfew, before polls opened for everyone on Wednesday.